10 Best Electric Car Brands

 PHEV

-The third type of electric car is the PHEV (Plug-in Hybrid), similar to an HEV, but in addition to filling with gasoline, it can also be fueled directly by electric energy.
+The third type of electric car is the PHEV (Plug-in Hybrid), which is similar to an HEV.
+However, in addition to filling with gasoline, it can also be fueled directly with electric energy.

 Therefore, the PHEV electric vehicle allows you to use the fuel tank for longer journeys and use electricity for everyday journeys, saving much more fuel per km.